 By providing these services or advice, you're at risk of a client accusing you of unsatisfactory work, including missed deadlines.
 If a client sues, the costs can cause severe financial damage to your small business—whether or not you’re at fault.

-Any small business owner, from IT staffing agencies to education consultants, that makes a living by providing their expertise only benefits from carrying this policy as part of its risk management plan.
+Any small business owner, from IT staffing agencies to law firms, that makes a living by providing their expertise only benefits from carrying this policy as part of its risk management plan.
 And that’s even more true if your work or advice could potentially cause a client financial loss.

-That's why professional liability is especially key for technology and software businesses, including:
+That's why professional liability is especially key for small businesses that provide advice or professional services, including:

-Professional liability protects IT professionals from lawsuits over contract disputes, missed deadlines, and more.
+Professional liability protects IT professionals, such as software developers and cybersecurity experts, from lawsuits over contract disputes, missed deadlines, and more.
 Some clients will require IT companies to prove they have an active professional liability policy before they agree to work with them.

 For example, an IT consultant promises a real estate company that it will improve its profits by 20% by a certain date.
 When the date arrives, profits have gone up, but not as much as projected.
 The company sues the IT consultant over its financial troubles.
 Professional liability insurance helps cover the consultant’s defense fees.

-Professional liability coverage provides protection for websites that don't meet clients' expectations or are completed late.
-It also cover lawsuits related to web design mistakes, including broken links and other design mistakes.
+Professional liability coverage provides protection for design service professionals that don't meet clients' expectations or fail to complete a project as agreed-upon.
+It also covers lawsuits related to design mistakes, including unmet client expectations and other design-related issues.

 If your business offers expert advice or provides professional services, you should strongly consider professional liability insurance to protect your company from costly lawsuits.
 Here’s why you may need this coverage, when it’s required, and how it can safeguard your business.